embeddedgo/tools/emgo/readme.md

 If not set the `emgo` uses a default interrupt package infered from `GOTARGET`.
 Set `ISRNAMES` to `no` to avoid generation of `zisrnames.go`.

-The file is deleted after a successful build.
+The `zisrnames.go` file is deleted after a successful build.
 You can see its content if the compilation fails.